Muhlenberg Township, Berks County, Pennsylvania

 Muhlenberg Township (pronounced "MYOO-len-burg") is a township in Berks County, Pennsylvania, United States.
-The population was 21,915 at the 2020 census, making it the third most populous township in Berks County after Spring Township and Exeter Township.
-It was named for U.S. Congressman Henry Augustus Muhlenberg, grandson of Henry Muhlenberg, and who is featured on the township seal.
+The population was 21,915 at the 2020 census, making it the third-most populous township in Berks County after Spring Township and Exeter Township.

+The township was named for U.S. Congressman Henry Augustus Muhlenberg, grandson of Henry Muhlenberg, and who is featured on the township seal.